ptrermaya/automl-loan-dataset/README.md

 - **not.fully.paid**
-  ![Not fully paid distribution](not.fully.paid.png) Mostly borrower not fully paid and there is imbalanced data
+  ![Not fully paid distribution](not.fully.paid.png) Mostly borrower fully paid and there is imbalanced data
 - **purpose**

   ![Purpose distribution](purpose.png)